 If you’re moving from a different apartment, you’ll probably have most of the things you’ll need.
 However, you’ll want to make sure your new place has a carbon monoxide detector and a smoke detector as safety measures.

-When you’re making your first apartment checklist, you’ll want to add a few extra things to your list.
+If you’re renting an apartment for the first time, you’ll want to add a few extra things to your checklist.
 For example, you’ll want to make sure you have furniture like a couch and a coffee table for your new living room.
 You should also make sure that you have certain essentials like a shower curtain, toilet paper and towels for the bathroom and a mattress and bed frame for your bedroom.
 You will also need to make a trip to the grocery store to stock your fridge, and if you have pets, don’t forget to have supplies like pet food and a litter box.

 With this checklist, you’ll be ready for your moving date